gage1145/The-Oaken-Throne/Sessions/Session 58.md

 When Sebael finished, the entire glade goes silent, and suddenly, animals could be heard again.

+A handful of elves almost immediately enter the glade.
+The one from before speaks up.
+They are very appreciative.
+I ask them to bring me to their leadership.
+My goal is to convince them to formally join the fight against [[Thomas Whitefeather]].
 # Elias in [[Axeholm]]
 Elias met with [[Spoon]] in Axeholm to try to convince him to go on an adventure.
 Spoon was pretty hesitant but ultimately agreed to come along.

 Spoon finally ended up with [[Anessa]], and she actually seems more into him that he to her.
 Elias is conflicted with killing Anessa now.
-Apparently, Elias is obsessed with killing people's connections to this world.
+Apparently, Elias is obsessed with killing people's attachments to this world.